About this project

 Samford University

 I work at Samford University as an assistant professor because I can't stop riding my bike long enough to publish all my research and get promoted (it's been almost 20 years now!).
-No funding has been secured for this project, so it would be great if you would make a donation to support this research or help collaborate with me to either find funding sources or write/co-author papers.
+Very limited funding has been secured for this project, so it would be great if you would make a donation to support this research or help collaborate with me to either find funding sources or write/co-author papers.
 Here is a PowerPoint presentation (PDF version) describing the overall architecture.

 What you need to participate